LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For ``RAJA::expt::launch`` variants, we use ``RAJA::expt::loop`` methods to express a loop hierarchy within the kernel execution space.
+For ``RAJA::expt::launch`` variants, we use ``RAJA::expt::loop`` methods to write a loop hierarchy within the kernel execution space.
 For a sequential implementation, we pass the ``RAJA::expt::seq_launch_t`` template parameter to the launch method and pass the ``RAJA::loop_exec`` parameter to the loop methods.
 The complete sequential ``RAJA::expt::launch`` variant is: